Johanne101/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 * How to create a database in MySQL

-#The CREATE DATABASE statement is used to create a new SQL database.
+# The CREATE DATABASE statement is used to create a new SQL database.

 Syntax looks like this...

 ```
 CREATE DATABASE databasename;

-'''example'''
+-- #example

 CREATE DATABASE testDB;
 ```